 If you decide to run them at the same time, do remember that you can’t commence individual consultation until you’ve reached some level of agreement through the collective consultation process.
 So, it could be that your employee representatives have accepted the overall business proposal and the number of people who are going to be made redundant but you’re still consulting regarding the redundancy terms.
-In this scenario, you could commence individual consultation but clearly would not be able to bring anything to a conclusion until such time as the terms have been agreed.
+In this scenario, you can start individual consultations, but clearly, you won’t be able to conclude anything until you agree on the terms.

 3b.
 If collective consultation with employee representatives is covering the proposal, selection process and terms, what’s the purpose of individual consultation?

-The purpose of the individual consultation is that it gives employees the opportunity to raise issues and concerns that impact on them specifically.
+The purpose of individual consultation is that it gives employees the opportunity to raise issues that relate specifically to them.

 As an example, if you’re going through a selection process, you’ll have agreed with the employee representatives how scoring will be undertaken and the criteria that will be used so this won’t form part of the individual consultation.
-However, through the individual consultation process, the employee will have the opportunity to challenge the scores that they have been awarded and ask for additional information that relates to them specifically.
+However, through the individual consultation process, the employee will have the opportunity to challenge the scores that they have been awarded.